cardano-scaling/hydra/docs/docs/tutorial/index.md

 </TabItem>
 </Tabs>

 Next, fund these addresses.
-If you have test ada on the `pre-production` network, distribute it to the newly created addresses:
+If you have test ada on the `preprod` network, distribute it to the newly created addresses:

 <Tabs queryString="role">
 <TabItem value="alice" label="Alice">